vzool/docs/api/reference.md

 ### Status

-This parameter is useful to filter the items by status value.
-The value should be a CSV and it only works if the collection has a field with `status` type.
+This parameter is useful for filtering items by their status value.
+It is only used when the collection has a field with the `status` type.
+The value should be a CSV.

-By default all status except those marked as `soft_delete` are going to include in the `status` parameter.
-To Include all status including those marked as `soft_delete` an asterisk (`*`) can be used.
+By default all statuses are included except those marked as `soft_delete`.
+To include statuses marked as `soft_delete`, they should be explicitly requested or an asterisk wildcard (`*`) should be used.

 Example: